Cardinality-constrained Distributionally Robust Portfolio Optimization: Numerical experiments

+and $\delta \ge 0$ is a user-defined uncertainty parameter.
+This model can be posed as a mixed-integer second-order cone optimization problem~\citep{Ben_Tal_1999}.

-We compare the out-of-sample investment performance of portfolios determined with the following optimization models: \begin{description} \item[MV:] cardinality-constrained mean-variance optimization model~\eqref{prob:MV}, which was solved using Gurobi Optimizer 8.1.11; \item[DR:] cardinality-constrained distributionally robust optimization model~\eqref{prob:reg_dist_robust_primal}, which was solved using our cutting-plane algorithm CPA${}_+$. \end{description} For the MV model, we set the required return level $\bar{r}$ to the first quartile of entries of the sample mean $\hat{\bm \mu}$.
-For the DR model, we tuned the uncertainty parameters $(\kappa_1, \kappa_2)$ on the basis of the 80\% confidence region estimated using the tailored bootstrap method~\cite{Bertsimas2017} with 100,000 bootstrap samples.
-We set $\gamma=10/\sqrt{N}$ for the $\ell_2$-regularization term, and the utility function~\eqref{eq:utility_func} in the same way as in \Cref{sec:expdes1}.
+We compare the out-of-sample investment performance of portfolios determined with the following optimization models: \begin{description} \item[EW:] equally weighted portfolio (i.e., $x_n = 1/N$ for $n\in [N]$); \item[RO:] cardinality-constrained robust optimization model~\eqref{prob:RO}, which was solved using Gurobi Optimizer 8.1.11; \item[DR:] cardinality-constrained distributionally robust optimization model~\eqref{prob:reg_dist_robust_primal}, which was solved using our cutting-plane algorithm CPA${}_+$. \end{description} For the DR model, we tuned the ambiguity parameters $(\kappa_1, \kappa_2)$ on the basis of the 80\% confidence region estimated by the tailored bootstrap method~\citep{Bertsimas2017} with 100,000 bootstrap samples.
+We set $\gamma=10/\sqrt{N}$ for the $\ell_2$-regularization term and the utility function~\eqref{eq:utility_func} in the same way as in \Cref{sec:expdes1}.
+For the RO model, we set $\delta = \kappa_1$ for the uncertainty parameter.

 We evaluated the out-of-sample investment performance on the basis of a rolling horizon strategy.
-From Yahoo!
-Finance~\cite{yahoo}, we downloaded weekly data of Japanese stock returns from January 2000 to December 2020, where the top 30 companies were selected (i.e., $N=30$) from the Nikkei 225 index according to market capitalization as of December 2020.
+For the \texttt{nikkei225}, \texttt{ind49}, and, \texttt{sbm100} datasets, we downloaded weekly data of stock returns from January 2000 to December 2020.
 We solved portfolio optimization models with sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$ in the first training period (156 weeks).
+Only for the \texttt{sbm100} dataset, we used the shrinkage estimation method~\citep{Chen2010} of $\hat{\bm \Sigma}$ to make it positive definite.
 We then calculated weekly returns by applying the obtained portfolios to the subsequent testing period (52 weeks).
 We repeated this process at intervals of 52 weeks until the end of the entire data period.